indykiss/DataStructures-Algos/Progress.md

 - Python practice and studying
 - LCs easies ~40
     - Focusing on basic code blocks in Python
-    - Sticking with high acceptance, google tagged Qs for now
+    - Sticking with easy high acceptance, google tagged Qs for now

 # December